anodyne/docs/compatability.md

 - Google Chrome 10 or higher
 - Safari 4 or higher
 - Internet Explorer 7 or higher
+- Microsoft Edge 12 or higher

 :::note A Note About Internet Explorer
 There are known visual issues with Nova in IE 7.
-We've decided not to address these presentation issues and encourage you to use a standards-compliant browser such as Firefox, Google Chrome, or Safari.
+We've decided not to address these presentation issues and encourage you to use a standards-compliant browser such as Firefox, Google Chrome, Safari, or Microsoft Edge.
 These visual issues do not affect IE 8 and higher.
 :::

 ## Server